 Early Decision candidates will be admitted, waitlisted or denied admission.
 Applicants who are waitlisted or denied can continue to consider other law schools, including initiating applications to new law schools if they desire.
 Applicants not admitted under this program are not bound by this agreement.

-The deadline to apply under Early Decision is December 3, 2012.
-The Early Decision Agreement 2013 and all application materials must be received by this date.
-(Applicants to this program must take the LSAT by October 2012.)
-Early Decision participants will receive a decision by December 31, 2012.
+The deadline to apply under Early Decision is December 1, 2014.
+The Early Decision Certification 2015 and all application materials must be received by this date.
+(Applicants to this program must take the LSAT by September 2014.)
+Early Decision participants will receive a decision by December 31, 2014.

 Loyola Law School is firmly committed to a policy against discrimination, including harassment, based on ethnicity, national origin, disability, race, religion, political beliefs, gender, sexual orientation, or age.